How to Use Google Gemini with StreetSpring for Business Location Research

 I want to verify the current competitive landscape before committing to this address.

-Use this to get a sense of whether the neighborhood's business environment is healthy, struggling, or in transition based on what Google Maps shows.
+Use this to surface whether the neighborhood's business environment is healthy, struggling, or in transition based on Google's current operating data.

 I'm researching [NEIGHBORHOOD], [CITY] as a potential location for a